The History of CoffeeThe History of Coffee

 But the scope of this beverage did not limit itself to being a companion for talking and sitting.
 Scientists and artists drank it too, as a stimulant for creativity and innovation.

-In the 17th and 18th centuries, ‘cafés’ played a pivotal role in fostering intellectual discourse, contributing to the era of the Enlightenment and the ideas that fueled the French Revolution.
+In the 17th and 18th centuries, ‘cafés’ played a pivotal role in fostering intellectual discourse, contributing to the era of the Enlightenment and the ideas that fuelled the French Revolution.

 In London, Paris, and Vienna, these establishments, often regarded as ‘penny universities’, became hotbeds for critical thinking, the exchange of viewpoints, and information for philosophers, writers, and politicians.
 They all shared progressive thoughts and theories.